xiaomi7732/PrettyLogging/Readme.md

 # Pretty Logging

-Makes `Microsoft.Extensions.Logging` easy for your eye!
+Make `Microsoft.Extensions.Logging` easier on the eyes!

 ## ⭐ me if you like it

-Please star it if you like this project so that we all know!
+If you like this project, please give it a star to let others know!

 ## Getting started

-* Add reference to NuGet package:
+1. Install the NuGet package:

+    Run the following command to add the pre-release version of the package:

     ```shell
     dotnet add package PrettyLogging.Console --prerelease # TODO: Release a stable version.
     ```

-* Call `AddPrettyConsole()` for your logging, in a Console application:
+    _(Note: A release will be available soon.)_

+1. Set up Pretty Logging in your Console app

+    Add the `AddPrettyConsole()` method to your logger configuration:

     ```csharp
     using Microsoft.Extensions.Logging;